johnglass2003/CacheSimulator/README.md

 The Miss handling is dependant on the Cache Type.

 PyPlot is implemented after the tests are run and the data for the plots is collected.
-I have implemented Hit Rate vs Cache Size, Total Access Time vs Cache Size, and Miss Rate vs Associativity

 Thank You!